Master AI Cybersecurity: Protect and Enhance Your Network

 Q: What are the benefits of using AI in cybersecurity?

-A: AI engines excel at parsing massive amounts of data and detecting abnormalities.
-This makes AI an ideal solution for monitoring log files and detecting attack signals that might otherwise go unnoticed.
+A: AI engines excel at parsing massive amounts of data and detecting abnormalities, making AI an ideal solution for monitoring log files and detecting attack signals that might go unnoticed.
 Additionally, AI can analyze an organization’s cyber defenses to identify and address exploitable weaknesses.

 Q: How can organizations prepare for AI cyber threats?